-Keep catching waves, trying different things with your body until you're comfortable and ready to move on.
+Keep catching waves and trying different things with your body until you're comfortable and ready to move on.

 If this seems like a lot of information, rest assured.
 Bodysurfing is natural, simple, and easily learned.
 It's also fun.
 But you do need to keep a few things in mind.

 Firstly, don't go alone.
-Certainly not when you're starting out, but it's always good practice in any ocean activity to bring a buddy, or at least choose a beach with a lifeguard on duty.
+Certainly not when you're starting out, but it's always a good practice in any ocean activity to bring a buddy or at least choose a beach with a lifeguard on duty.